 |Similar Occupations||Administrative Services Manager, Human Resources Manager, Sales Manager||Agricultural/Food Scientist, Chemist/Materials Scientist, Geoscientist||Budget Analyst, Financial Analyst, Loan Officer||Market Research Analyst, Public Relations/Fund Raising Manager, Public Relations Specialist|

 The role of chief executive is an advanced position that provides very high pay and status.
 The U.S. Bureau of Labor Statistics (BLS) reports, however, that the job can be competitive and demanding (www.bls.gov).
-The number of positions was projected to grow at a slower than average rate of 5% from 2012-2022, according to the BLS, although specific fields, such as health services, should have more job openings.
+The number of positions was projected decline from 2016-2026, according to the BLS, although specific fields, such as health services, should have more job openings.
 To gain a chief executive position, you might want to earn an Executive MBA, which usually requires you to have managerial experience before starting your graduate program.

-According to the BLS, chief executives earned a median yearly wage of $173,320 as of May 2014.
-The BLS reported that most chief executives worked for companies and enterprises, while local government positions were the second largest source of employment.
-The top-paying states for chief executives as of May 2014 were North Carolina, Connecticut, Rhode Island and New York, and Nebraska, which all had average annual wages over $200,000.
+According to the BLS, chief executives earned a median yearly wage of $189,600 as of May 2018.
+The BLS reported that most chief executives worked for local government, excluding schools and hospitals (oes designation), while management of companies and enterprises were the second largest source of employment.
+The top-paying states for chief executives as of May 2018 were South Dakota, District of Columbia, Rhode Island, Texas, and New Jersey, which all had average annual wages over $200,000.

-The BLS projected financial management jobs to rise 9% from 2012-2022, which was about average.
-New York was the highest-paying state for financial managers, with a median annual salary of $175,020 as of May 2014.
-Delaware and New Jersey also paid workers higher wages, both averaging above $154,000 per year.
+The BLS projected financial management jobs to rise 19% from 2016-2026, which was about average.
+New York was the highest-paying state for financial managers, with an average annual salary of $210,510 as of May 2018.
+Delaware, New Jersey, and Connecticut also paid workers higher wages, averaging above $167,000 per year.

 If you're an MBA grad who also enjoys socializing, you might find a high-paying career as a marketing or public relations manager.
 You can take on clients and advertise them through a variety of methods, including special events, interviews, social media and television.
 You can also conduct research on how to best advertise and sell specific products to a particular demographic of buyers.
 To better stand out in the job market, you might want to earn a concentration in marketing with your MBA.